bkmarzouk/bkmarzouk.github.io/docs/index.md

 I often find myself combing through the depths of stackoverflow and assimilating information from a variety of blog posts across the internet.
-The intent of this site is to share some things from my own work that I think might be useful to others; and to dump various other bits of information that I think might be interesting from time to time!
-Let's see how it goes.
+The intent of this site is to share some things from my own work that I think might be useful to others; and to dump various other bits of information that I think might be interesting from time to time... but let's see how that goes!

 <p style="text-align: center;">
 🌱